-For more detail on this topic, see these research notes by Owen Cotton-Barratt & Zachary Leather.
+For more detail on this topic, see these research notes by Owen Cotton-Barratt and Zachary Leather.

 Consider community investments as a whole

 When donors invest money to donate later, if they’re part of a community, then they should think about their investments as one part of the whole portfolio held by the community.

-For instance, if one large donor mainly held stock in Facebook, then other donors should avoid holding Facebook in order to balance out the overall allocation.
+For instance, if one large donor mainly held stock in Facebook, then other donors should avoid holding Facebook stock in order to balance out the overall allocation.
 Likewise, if other donors weren’t taking enough risk relative to what would be optimal for the community, then you should take extra risk in order to shift the community towards the ideal allocation.

-This can mean that from an altruistic point of view, it can make sense for your investments to be less diversified than would be ideal from a single-player perspective.
-For instance, normally you wouldn’t want to hold all your wealth in a single private business because you would be very exposed to a single source of risk.
+This means that from an altruistic point of view, it can make sense for your investments to be less diversified than would be ideal from a single-player perspective.
+For instance, normally you wouldn’t want to hold all your wealth in a single private business because you would very exposed to a single source of risk.
 However, if other donors don’t also hold that business, then the overall community portfolio will still be diversified.

 Wrapping up on the portfolio approach